glowkeeper/Provenator/README.md

 **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**.
 It is an early prototype, developed by [Steve Huckle](http://www.sussex.ac.uk/profiles/307882) in the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).

 The source code of the application can be found under the [src](src) directory.
 The [Install Guide](docs/INSTALL.md) gives brief instructions as to how to get the application running.
 However, if you have any problems, please email s dot huckle at sussex dot ac dot uk.
-The [OVERVIEW](docs/OVERVIEW.md) shows how **Provenator** should be used.
+There is an [overview](docs/OVERVIEW.md), too, which shows how **Provenator** should be used.

 If, rather than install the source software, you'd rather just use **Provenator**, then we are waiting for the IT Services Department of the University of Sussex to supply us with the appropriate hardware and Internet connection for hosting the app'.
 As soon as they do, there will be a working demonstrator running, which will use the [Ethereum Testnet Rospten](https://github.com/ethereum/ropsten), so it won't cost any real Ether to load a media resource and register its provenance.
 Please watch this space.